samuelwilliams413/samuelwilliams413.github.io/TG/Players.md

 # Combat
 ## Initiative
-To determine who acts in what order, at the start of combat each entity rolls 1d20.
-If the result is less than your dexterity score, use your dexterity score instead.
-Entities act in order of highest to lowest result.
+To determine who acts in what order, at the start of combat each side rolls a d6.
+Whoever rolls highest gos first.
+Sides take turns.

-You may choose to act at a lower initiative, but this becomes your new initiative for the rest of the combat.
+- If one side is surpised they go second.
+- If one side has a better change to go first they may roll muliple d6 and chose the highest.
+- Characters on each side act in any order within their turn.

 ## Dual Wielding
 You may wield two weapons at the same time: